 - Take the time to proof your review and write an effective headline.

-How to write a good negative review
+How to write a helpful negative review

 If you took no pleasure in reading the book, take no pleasure in discussing its shortcomings.
 The author invested many hours in writing it and that, at least, is deserving of recognition.
 It is possible to write a review that is both negative and respectful.